 Best Fishing Lures For Catching Puget Sound Chinook Salmon

-Point Wilson Dart is my favorite metal jig lure for salmon.
+The new Puget Pounder Jig is my favorite metal jig lures for salmon.
 Vertical jigging is a technique that can be very effective if you know what area Chinook Salmon will be concentrated in.
 Aside from mooching with a herring, fishing with metal jigs is one of the best ways to catch Chinook without having to resort to trolling with downriggers.
 Very popular lure in the southern areas of Puget Sound near Vashon Island, Tacoma and Gig Harbor.
-They are available in 1 oz to 6 oz sizes, I prefer the Candlefish body style in white, green/yellow and green/pearl.
+They are available in a variety of sizes and great looking color patterns!

 If you plan on fishing for Chinook Salmon in Puget Sound, chances are good that you will be trolling with a downrigger.
 Chinook are the deepest salmon species most of the time.
 I might find myself trolling along the bottom at 80′ to 200′ depths.
-Using a rotating flasher like those that Hot Spot make will impart action into whatever lure you are using behind it and give off sound, vibrations and flash that will attract salmon.
-Hot Spot offers a number of great Chinook-catching color patterns.
-The choice size is their 11″ flasher.
+Pro-Troll Flashers will impart action into whatever lure you are using behind it and give off sound, vibrations and flash that will attract salmon.
+Pro-Troll offers a number of great Chinook-catching color patterns.
+The choice size is their 11″ flasher, and their lighted flashers are money!
 I like fishing their green/glow, red/glow, purple haze and jelly crush patterns for Puget Sound Chinook Salmon.

 British Columbia based Gibbs Delta offers some of the coolest salmon fishing gear available.
 When I discovered their High Liner Flashers it changed my whole salmon fishing program.
 Their flashers are very durable and the color selection is amazing!
 I now fish a mix of Gibbs and Hot Spot flashers.
 I like to fish a spoon, Ace Hi Fly, or some sort of plastic trolling squid 36″ to 44″ behind my flasher.
 My favorites are the no bananas, glo crystal green, purple uv stripe, green twisted sista, to name a few.